 -Kim Odom, Special Events Coordinator

-The City of Lakeland’s Summer Concert Series at IH Park located at 4523 Canada Road on Saturday, July 30, from 7 to 10 p.m., will feature one of Memphis’ premier party bands, Swingin’ Leroy specializing in rock, pop, country, R&B and funk.
+The City of Lakeland’s Summer Concert Series at IH Park located at 4523 Canada Road on Saturday, July 30, from 7 to 10 p.m., will feature one of Memphis’ premiere party bands, Swingin’ Leroy specializing in rock, pop, country, R and B,and funk.

 The high-energy band will get things rocking and popping at The LAMP (Lakeland’s outdoor amphitheater) during the first of four concerts.
 Help spread the word that Lakeland will be jammin’ at the picturesque setting of the 65-acre park overlooking the beautiful five-acre lake.